tekknolagi/isdt/lecture-notes/2-vcs.md

 Conversely, if you get in the habit of stuffing several changes into the same commit, Git also becomes less useful.
-Subcommands such as `git revert`---which undoes a commit's changes---work best when commits are as granular as possible.
+Subcommands such as `git revert`---which undoes a commit---work best when each commit holds only one functional change.
-In fact, Git makes it almost impossible to work with historical changes more granular than a commit.

 As you gain experience with Git, you'll learn how much granularity works best for you---everyone's workflow is different, and one developer's sweet spot might